crlamke/sys-info/README.md

 # sysreport.sh
 A Linux bash script useful for determining system resources and health.

-I'm actively working on this script and taking bug reports suggestions for functionality.
+I'm actively working on this script and taking bug reports and suggestions for functionality.
 The easiest way to contact me is to tweet at me - https://twitter.com/crlamke.

 ## Inspired By
 This script is partially based on the article [Linux Performance Analysis in 60,000 Milliseconds | Netflix TechBlog](https://netflixtechblog.com/linux-performance-analysis-in-60-000-milliseconds-accc10403c55), plus my experience wearing a sysadmin hat.